 I confess, I used to sob at films such as Pretty in Pink (1986) and Somewhere in Time (1980), I even sobbed at the original Dallas (1978).
 In my defence I was 11 or 12 and had a bit of a crush on Larry Hagman, So I cried when J.R.
 Ewing got shot, he and his wife, Sue Ellen divorced and when Sue Ellen left him for Don Lockwood (Ian McShane).
 I then actively disliked McShane and in adolescent protest never watched him in Lovejoy again.

-This is run by his old teacher.
-Dr Brand (Caine).
+This space station is run by his old teacher, Dr Brand (Caine).
 Brand has investigated a wormhole which may lead to other planets which may be safe to live on.
-He asks Cooper to don his astronaut once more to investigate these and take his astronaut daughter Amelia (Hathaway) with him.
-So off he goes with daughter in tow leaving Murphy angry and she claims she and her ghost are asking him to stay.
+He asks Cooper to don his astronaut once more to investigate these and asks him to take his astronaut daughter Amelia (Hathaway) with him.
+So off Cooper goes with daughter in tow leaving Murphy angry.
+She claims she and her ghost are asking him to stay.

 I feel Brand’s daughter as a character Amelia

 Hathaway acted as awkward as Leonardo DiCaprio must feel the Post Oscars parties.
 The lesser – but not doomed for Syfy movies (yet) – Casey Affleck plays the role of her brother.
-Ironically, Affleck played the lesser sibling as his character as Cooper’s son, Tom only appeared two or three times as older and younger actors respectively and did not really contribute to the plot.
-And finally, Jessica Chastain plays the older Murphy Cooper which is ironic if you spot the cameo and then recall the plot of his or her’s more recent sci-fi film ….
+Ironically, Affleck played the lesser sibling as his character as Cooper’s son, Tom only appeared a couple of times.
+Finally, Jessica Chastain plays the older Murphy Cooper.
+This is kinda ironic if you spot the cameo and then recall the plot of his or her’s more recent sci-fi film ….